 All of this can lead to a relationship version of Post Traumatic Stress Disorder.
 Expect to suffer some form of post-traumatic relationship disorder so that you can better cope with the fallout.
 Biological reactions to stress can lead to weight gain, weight loss, lack of sleep, difficulty concentrating, and other related symptoms.

 Part of the way to heal is to recognize these behaviors so that you can take steps to deal with them.
 Another is to build a support team and get the help you need.
 Talking to a therapist is a must.
-You can get started with online therapy at BetterHelp here.
+You can get started with online therapy at ReGain here.

 This way, you can begin to redefine who you are and the person you’d like to be after the end of your toxic marriage.
 Understanding these feelings may happen to you will allow you to better cope with them.
-That can be a big step in managing your life, your finances, your surviving relationships, and other parts of your life.
+That can be a big step in managing your life, finances, surviving relationships, and other parts of your life.

 If you’ve been badly traumatized by a toxic relationship, this can feel overwhelming.
 But you’ll have to realize that just because you had a bad experience with your marriage does not mean that will be the case with others.